Search This Blog

 Hysterical E-mails and the Dollar Coin

-and ask for the paper version instead.
+This latest one is about a new US Dollar coin and the e-mail urges Americans to refuse to accept it and ask for the paper version instead.
 Here in the UK we became similarly exercised some years ago when the £1 note was replaced by the £1 coin, but not for the same reasons that Americans are wound up about their Dollar.
 The British were upset because it was easier to carry a wallet full of notes than a pocket full of heavy coins.

 Why are Americans upset by the Dollar coin?
 Well, this is what the e-mail says ..

-You guessed it - 'IN GOD WE TRUST' IS GONE!!!
+"You guessed it - 'IN GOD WE TRUST' IS GONE!!!

 If ever there was a reason to boycott something, THIS IS IT!!!!

-ACCEPT THE NEW DOLLAR COINS AS CHANGE
+DO NOT ACCEPT THE NEW DOLLAR COINS AS CHANGE

-Together we can force them out of
+Together we can force them out ofcirculation.

 Please send to all on you mail list !!!